ryankosta/ryankosta.github.io/docs/selflearn/os.md

 ##Which ISA to choose
 Many people choose x86 as their first ISA as it has extensive documentation.
 This is a solid choice, however, I think Risc-V offers a compelling open source option thats fairly easy to work with.

+##Lecture Series
+My favorite OS lecture series are by Prof. [Geoffrey Challen](https://www.geoffreychallen.com/).
+The assignments, sample exams, and lectures are all available at [ops-class](https://ops-class.org/).
 ##Working with Risc-V resources
 |Title|Description|Author|
 |-----|-----------|------|